vvvv/The-Gray-Book/reference/hde/navigating_a_project.md

 <center>Document's dependencies</center>

 #### VL Nugets
-Navigate to "VL Nugets" to see a list of all available nugets exposing nodes for VL.
-Each nuget is a collection of documents (.vl, .dll, ...) that provide nodes for a document.
+Navigate to "VL Nugets" to see a list of all available Nugets exposing nodes for VL.
+Each Nuget is a collection of documents (.vl, .dll, ...) that provide nodes for a document.

-A version in brackets next to a nuget means that the currently loaded version of the nuget is different to the version that was originally referenced.</br> > meaning the referenced version being smaller,</br> < meaning the referenced version being bigger</br> than the currently loaded version.
+A version in brackets next to a Nuget means that the currently loaded version of the Nuget is different to the version that was originally referenced.</br> > meaning the referenced version being smaller,</br> < meaning the referenced version being bigger</br> than the currently loaded version.

 ![](../../images/hde/gamma-active_document_menu_dependencies_vlnugets.png)
 <center>Available Nugets</center>

-Rightclick a nuget to select it.
-Selected nugets provide access to all their nodes via the nodebrowser in that document.
+Rightclick a Nuget to select it.
+Selected Nugets provide access to all their nodes via the nodebrowser in that document.

 #### .NET Nugets

-In the ".NET Nugets" section you find all nugets that are not tailored for VL.
+In the ".NET Nugets" section you find all Nugets that are not tailored for VL.
 That means you can still absolutely use them, but depending on the complexity of the library this may be a bit more advanced endeavor.

 #### Files
-In addition to nugets you can also reference individual files of the following types:
+In addition to Nugets you can also reference individual files of the following types:

 * .vl
 * .dll
+* .csproj

 ![](../../images/hde/gamma-active_document_menu_dependencies_addfiles.png)
 <center>Add Files</center>